 Mark Twain Lake is located in Ralls and Monroe counties in northeast Missouri.
-Largemouth bass fishing should be good this year.
-Electrofishing surveys completed during the spring of 2018 indicated average abundance of adult bass, and the abundance of bass over 15 inches long was good.
-In addition, tournament anglers reported very good weigh-ins during 2018, and similar success should continue during 2019.
+Largemouth bass fishing should be fair to good this year.
+Electrofishing surveys were not completed during the spring of 2019 or 2020 due to high water and COVID-19 restrictions, but 2018 surveys indicated average abundance of adult bass, and the abundance of bass over 15 inches long was good.
+Tournament anglers reported very good weigh-ins during 2020, and similar success should continue during 2021.
 Bass anglers will find about 25 percent of the bass they catch will be at least 15 inches long.
-Crappie fishing will be good again this year if weather and lake levels cooperate.
-Based on the fall 2018 surveys, the abundance of crappie over 9 inches long decreased by about 25 percent since fall 2017, but remains above average.
-In addition, anglers will likely encounter some hefty 11- and 12-inch crappie during 2019 as these fish grew well during 2018.
-Anglers will not have to sort through many small fish to catch a limit of keeper-size crappie because about four of every ten caught will be at least 9 inches long, and many of those will be over 11 inches long.
+Crappie fishing will be fair this year if weather and lake levels cooperate.
+Based on the fall 2020 surveys, the abundance of crappie over 9 inches long decreased about 30 percent from fall 2019, and was below average.
+Abundance of crappie over 9 inches long could increase by late summer if crappie growth is good.
+Anglers may encounter few hefty 12- and 14-inch crappie during 2021.
+However, anglers will have to sort through lots of small fish to catch a limit of keeper-size crappie.
+Due to very high abundance of 6- to 7-inch crappie, only about two of every ten caught will be at least 9 inches long, although this could improve as the summer progresses.
 As always, the best fishing will occur during late April and early May when crappie can be caught in shallow water on jigs or minnows.

 White bass abundance is increasing in the lake.
-Anglers reported good white bass fishing at times last year, and good white bass fishing will continue this year with many fish 10 to 14 inches long.
+Anglers reported good white bass fishing at times last year, and we encountered many during fall crappie surveys.
 Anglers do best when these fish are spawning on riffles in tributary streams in early spring, while feeding on schooling shad, or congregating over underwater humps or mud flats during the summer.
 Walleye abundance remains low, although anglers have reported improved catches the last few years.
 Anglers should also consider walleye fishing in tributary streams of the lake during early spring where walleye abundance has increased due to recent tributary stream stockings.
 Catfish anglers can expect good fishing to continue this year.
 Channel catfish are abundant and many flathead catfish and blue catfish exceeding 25 pounds are caught each year on trotlines, bank lines, and jugs.
 Anglers have been very successful in recent years capturing blue catfish on trotlines and jugs baited with cut shad or herring.
 Catfish anglers do best in the upper portions of North Fork, Middle Fork, South Fork, and Indian Creek arms.